30 Days free Return

 316L surgical steel is a premium, low-carbon, surgical-grade stainless steel — the same grade used in medical implants.
 In jewellery, it gives you superior corrosion resistance, a permanent tarnish-free finish, and a surface widely considered hypoallergenic.
 It's the highest-performing grade used in everyday jewellery.

 Not all stainless steel is the same.
-The grade decides how a piece wears, how long it holds its finish, and how it feels against your skin day after day.
-This guide explains exactly what 316L surgical steel is, how it compares to other grades, and why DNSK chose it as the standard for its full collection.
+The grade decides how a design wears, how long it holds its finish, and how it feels against your skin day after day.
+This guide explains exactly what 316L surgical steel is, how it compares to other grades, and why DANSK Copenhagen chose it as the standard for its full collection.

 Here's what you'll learn: